 Modern humans are, of course, different from chimpanzees.
 We are different from primitive hunter-gatherers.
 We are even different from our agricultural ancestors.
 We are not merely territorial animals.
 We are also trading animals.
 The emergence of food surpluses in the agricultural age created the opportunity for trade between political units, and that set off an argument that has persisted to this day.
 How should trade relate to the state?
 Should it be government regulated, government owned, government controlled, or what?
 In Nicholas Wade’s narrative, the story of humans is a tale of progressive “gracilization” or domestication.
 This has physical markers, such as skull thinning, reduction in tooth and jaw size, and also cultural markers identifying the decline of violence.
 Humans defend their territory, but they also thrive by the reciprocal gifts of trade.

 The question that returns again and again is the question of force within the human community.
 Within the simple band of hunter-gatherers, government force does not extend much beyond the headman, “with few powers beyond personal persuasion.”
+Even in the mythical Iliad Generalissimo Agamemnon had no power over the insulted Achilles and his Myrmidons beyond persuasion.
 But in the agricultural age, specialization and investment in irrigation required coordination, and that coordination was achieved by converting personal persuasion into institutional compulsion.
 To defend its territory against aggression a state needed to requisition some of the surplus of food production and trade.
 Yet this governmental protection became an equivocal blessing.
 For what, to the peasant family, is the difference between a far-away government that collects a portion of the harvest for defense, and marauding bandits that sweep into town in a dawn raid and demand tribute?
 Should a besieged city declare itself an “open city” and buy off the investing army with tribute, or should it defend itself and risk a defeat and the pillage and rapine of a “sacking?”
 The solution was to support a ruling class of warrior landowners that could defend the peasants from pillage and rapine even if part of the price was the droit de seigneur.
 The alternative was a “slave coast” where Vikings or Barbary pirates could loot and pillage at will.

 James J. Sheehan describes how the princes in the German lands converted their patrimonial estates into modern states.